Peter B. Andrews

 Peter Bruce Andrews (November 1, 1937 – April 21, 2025) was an American mathematical logician.
 He is the creator of the mathematical logic Q_{0}.
-He also received a patent on bandage for critical wounds.
+He also received a patent for a bandage system that allows access to wounds without the need to remove the bandage completely.

 Theorem Proving System

 His research group designed the TPS, an automated theorem proving system for first-order and higher-order logic.
 A subsystem ETPS of TPS is used to help students learn logic by interactively constructing natural deduction proofs.
 Source code of TPS is available on the Internet Archive.

 Selected publications

 A list is available on his personal web page.